Sc4ramouche/line-counter/README.md

 - Include or exclude blank lines from the count
 - Verbove or concise output
 - Split calculation in multiple threads (with benchmark).

+## Notes

+- If I were doing this in TypeScript, I'd probably opt in for recursive version of directory reader by default.
+But after reading up on using recursion in Rust, it seemed to be more idiomatic to implement iterative version with BFS.
+  - It's really nice to have collections like `VecDeque` in the standard library.